superadministration/super/README.md

 $ bundle exec rails g super:resource Thing # check out the `--help` option!
 ```

-In the example above, it will create two files, the appropriate admin controller
+The example above will create the appropriate admin controller.
+It generates a
-and its related "dashboard" file.
-The dashboard file is where most configuration
+`Controls` class inside the controller as well; it's where most configuration
-lives, so it's unlikely you'll need to modify the controller.
+lives.
+You generally won't need to edit the controller actions themselves.

 In addition, you'll have to manually update your routes file.
 It'll probably
 look something like the following: